How a Small Change in Self-Talk Could Improve Performance Under Pressure

 Taking a step back

 Previous research has suggested that a psychological strategy called “self-distancing” can help us better control our thoughts, feelings, and behaviors.
-From enhancing our self-control in the face of temptation to helping us reflect on difficult past experiences without getting stuck in a downward spiral of negative thinking, the ability to “step back” a little from ourselves seems to be a useful, if slightly odd, psychological skill.
+From boosting our self-control in the face of temptation, to helping us reflect on difficult past experiences without getting stuck in a downward spiral of doom, the ability to “step back” a little from ourselves seems to be a useful psychological skill.

-Curious to learn more about this phenomenon, researchers from the University of Michigan, Michigan State, and UC Berkeley collaborated on a series of 7 studies to see just how much of an impact this slight tweak in our self-talk could have on our ability to rise to the occasion when the pressure is on.
+Curious to learn more about this phenomenon, researchers from the University of Michigan, Michigan State, and UC Berkeley collaborated on a series of 7 studies to see how much of an impact a tiny – and slightly quirky – adjustment in our self-talk could have on our ability to perform effectively under pressure (Kross et al., 2014).

-89 undergraduate students participated in this study, and were asked to give a speech on “why they are qualified for their ‘dream’ job” with only a few minutes to prepare.
+89 undergraduate students were asked to give a speech on “why they are qualified for their ‘dream’ job” with only a few minutes to prepare.
 And no notes allowed.
 In front of an audience of trained expert judges.
-While videotaped.
+While being videotaped.

-Anyhow, after being allowed 5 minutes to prepare their speech, they were given an additional few minutes to prepare themselves mentally with one of two possible sets of instructions:
+After taking 5 minutes to prepare their speech, the students were also given an additional few minutes to prepare themselves mentally with one of two possible sets of instructions:

 (1) The first-person perspective group was asked to analyze how they were feeling about their upcoming speech from a first-person perspective using the pronouns “I” and “my” as much as possible.

-(2) The non-first-person perspective group was asked to analyze how they were feeling about their upcoming speech from a non-first-person perspective using the pronouns “you,” “he or she,” and their own name as much as possible.
+(2) The non-first-person perspective group was asked to analyze how they were feeling about their upcoming speech from a second or third-person perspective using the pronouns “you” and “he or she” (second person), or their own name (third person) as much as possible.
 As in, “Why does Pat feel this way?
 What are the underlying causes and reasons for Pat’s feelings?”

 Next, they were led to a room where the judges were waiting, and gave their speech.

-Immediately afterwards, they took a short assessment to measure the level of shame/pride they were feeling2, as well as a more general mood assessment.
+Right after that, they took a short assessment to measure how much shame or pride they were feeling, as well as a more general mood assessment.

 The experimenters wanted to see what participants would think about when left alone to stew in a quiet room right after their speech.
-After the 5 minutes were up, the participants completed a writing exercise and rumination assessment designed to gauge how much self-criticism and rehashing of the speech they engaged in.
+So after the 5 minutes of stewing time were up, the participants completed a writing exercise and rumination assessment designed to gauge how much self-criticism and rehashing of the speech they engaged in.

 Better all around